rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 | `./x test library/core`                   | Runs tests on `core` only             |
 | `./x test compiler/rustc_data_structures` | Runs tests on `rustc_data_structures` |

 The standard library relies very heavily on documentation tests to cover its functionality.
 However, unit tests and integration tests can also be used as needed.
 Almost all of the compiler packages have doctests disabled.

 All standard library and compiler unit tests are placed in separate `tests` file (which is enforced in [tidy][tidy-unit-tests]).
 This ensures that when the test file is changed, the crate does not need to be recompiled.
 For example:

 ```rust,ignore
 #[cfg(test)]
 mod tests;
 ```

-If it wasn't done this way,
-and you were working on something like `core`, that would require recompiling the entire standard library, and the entirety of `rustc`.
+If it wasn't done this way, and you were working on something like `core`, that would require recompiling the entire standard library, and the entirety of `rustc`.

-`./x test` includes some CLI options for controlling the behavior with these tests:
+`./x test` includes some CLI options for controlling the behavior with these package tests:

 * `--doc` — Only runs documentation tests in the package.
 * `--no-doc` — Run all tests *except* documentation tests.